Resident parking permits

 Residents living in high-traffic areas or streets with parking restrictions may be eligible for a resident parking permit to exempt them from the parking restrictions.

 You can choose either a physical permit or electronic permit.
+Permits are valid for 12 months from the date of issue.

 The resident permit(s) cannot be used on a boat, trailer or caravan to exempt these vehicles from an area subject to parking restrictions.